FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 Once you’ve located carp, it’s absolutely vital that you approach them quietly and slowly.
 Don’t fish while your dog is running up and down the shoreline because man’s best friend will spook all the fish.

 Carp have poor eyesight, and maybe that’s why they’re so easily scared off.
-Yes, there are times when they don’t seem to spook no matter what you do (remember my fly line landing on one?), but that’s the exception, not the rule.
+Yes, there are times when they don’t seem to spook no matter what you do, but that’s the exception, not the rule.

 If you move too quickly along the shoreline, the carp will likely bolt, just like trout.
 Stealth is an absolutely vital aspect of carp fly fishing.
 Even feeding carp will stop what they’re doing and dart to deeper water if you disturb them.